mhavey/marklogic/uml2es/tutorials/dmui.md

 ## Step 4b: Test the Mapping Within IDE

 TODO - talk about this...

+First, load the sample documents by running:

+gradle loadDmIdeSampleData mlReloadModules

+Next in the DM IDE...

 </p>
 </details>